What is a charter school?

 How does the lottery work?

 If more families apply for for admission than there are available slots, we will hold a lottery.
-The lottery is scheduled to be held in February.
-After you’ve submitted an application you’ll receive more information about when and where the lottery will be held.
-All families will be notified of lottery results on or before March 6, 2019.
+The lottery is scheduled to be held on February 11, 2020.
+All families will be notified of lottery results on or before March 11, 2020.
+If your student currently attends WPCS you do not need to reapply.
+If you have another student who does not currently attend, but would like to, please submit an application for that student.

 What curriculum will WPCS use?